il-thien/newrelic-dbt-cloud-integration/README.md

     return team
 ```

+### Troubleshooting

+Different versions of Airflow combined with different versions of providers can induce breaking changes.
+In some cases, you may need to modify code to match the specific versions in your Airflow environment.
+We track known [issues](https://github.com/newrelic-experimental/newrelic-dbt-cloud-integration/issues) in this repository.

 ### Dbt Project Configuration
 Within the Dbt project, we can use the meta config to set an additional team and test-specific settings.